 In addition to an underbar compartment or hand sink, you may also want a good glasswasher designed to scrub glasses for a thorough clean.
 Manual and electric submersible glasswashers are available.

 The drawback to manual glasswashers is they require time and labor.
-This isn’t ideal during high volume rushes where you need to get glasses cleaned and back into circulation quickly before you run out.
+This isn’t ideal during high-volume rushes when you need to get glasses cleaned and back into circulation quickly before you run out.
 If high volumes demand it, you may be better off installing a commercial undercounter glasswasher that can wash and sanitize glassware in bulk, in a short amount of time (some units boast 90-second cycles!), and with very minimal effort.

 Learn more about undercounter glasswashers in our Glassware Buying Guide.